magr0s/vue-scrollmagic/README.md

     .setTween('#animate2', {
       css: {
         borderTop: '30px solid white',
-        backgroundColor: 'blue'
+        backgroundColor: 'blue',
-      },
+        scale: 0.7 // the tween durtion can be omitted and defaults to 1 }
-      scale: 0.7 // the tween durtion can be omitted and defaults to 1 })
+    })
     // Helpful tags for orientation on the screen .addIndicators({ name: '2 (duration: 300)' })